Difference Between High-Level Languages and Low-Level Language

 Now, let us differentiate these two.

 We start by defining the two terms first.
 A high-level language is more human-friendly.
-They are machine-independent, portable and better understood by the humans and programmers.
+They are machine-independent, portable, and better understood by humans and programmers.
 They are crafted by combining mathematical symbols and natural language symbols and characters.
 Based more on real-world scenarios; they are implemented primarily for the development of a program.
 These languages do not need to memorize the architecture and registers of a CPU.
-They are easy to debug, maintain and used for building various applications.
+They are easy to debug, maintain, and used for building various applications.

 In contrast, high-level languages are platform-independent and can run on all types of hardware with different configurations.
 Simultaneously, it must be noted that even though they are system hardware configuration independent; they are not operating system independent.

 Because low-level language is written in binary or assembly language; they have fewer syntaxes, keywords, functions, and class libraries.
 Consequently, they do not need any compilation or interpretation and can interact directly with the memory and registers.

 In contrast, high-level language uses English statements which are like human language.
 Thus, they cannot interact directly with the computer hardware like the memory and registers of the computer and require a compiler or an interpreter that translates them to machine language.